 Can I Pass the Virus Along to my Fetus or Newborn?

-Mother-to-child transmission of the coronavirus is unlikely but the newborn can be susceptible to spread after birth.
+Mother-to-child transmission of COVID-19 is unlikely but the newborn can be susceptible to spread after birth.
 To date there have been very few cases of babies that have tested positive after birth.
 The virus has currently not been detected in amniotic fluid or breastmilk.

 What Happens if I become Ill?